Research and Evaluation Associate

 Before coming to JVA, Aaron taught secondary social studies at the University of Northern Iowa’s Laboratory School, an incubator for new ideas in education, and helped conduct research on the usefulness of classroom technology.
 While completing his master’s degree at the University of Denver, Aaron fine-tuned his survey research and quantitative skills as a research assistant at the Crossley Center for Public Opinion Research, where he conducted research on how, where and why public opinion toward marijuana shifted to allow for the passage of current laws regulating the recreational marijuana industry.

-- Adams County Human Services.
-Collected, analyzed and synthesized data from resident and provider surveys along with focus groups to identify gaps and needs in the community to inform the Community Service Block Grant process.
+- Adams County Human Services, Community Service Block Grants (CSBG).
+Collected, analyzed and synthesized data from resident and provider surveys along with focus groups to identify gaps and needs in the community to inform the CSBG process.

 - Alliance for Strong Families.
 Assisted in designing and implementing an ongoing national evaluation to extract best practices for including older adults as a viable human capital strategy for nonprofits.